Noryea/modify-sodium-chunk-loading-old/README.md

 # Unofficial Sodium Culling Patch
+- Requires Sodium to Run!

-A mod stealing the latest codes from [Sodium's dev branch](https://github.com/CaffeineMC/sodium-fabric/tree/dev).
-These codes can reduce the amount of chunks loaded by Sodium and improve the fps significantly, so they deserve to be backported as a patch and made to be compatible with iris, indium, sodium-extra, etc.
+This is a mod that steals the codes from [Sodium's dev branch](https://github.com/CaffeineMC/sodium-fabric/tree/dev).
+These codes implement __a more aggressive distance culling__ which reduces the amount of chunks loaded and improves the fps significantly, so they deserve to be backported as a patch of Sodium and made to be compatible with other mods.

-Note: The optimization provided by this mod will be included in 0.5.1 in the future(mc1.20.2).
-Hence the mod is already archieved and will no longer update.
+__Note:__ The optimization provided by this mod will be included in future 0.5.1.
+Hence the mod has been archieved and will no longer update.
+If you like, you can fork this mod for yourself.

-Sodium is required!
+## More Details
+When the fog is _OFF_, you'll see fewer chunks than before, which is intentionally different from how it works in Sodium 0.5.0 & future 0.5.1, so it's __NOT__ a Sodium side bug.

+Technically, you should see no difference when the fog is _ON_.

-# Tested with:
+## Tested with:
-- sodium
+- Sodium
-- iris shader
+- Iris Shader
-- indium
+- Indium
-- sodium extra
+- Sodium Extra
-- more culling
+- More Culling

-If you already got an ideal performance improvement with Sodium 0.5.0, this mod will further increase the framerate; if you found that the performance of Sodium 0.5.0 is worse than that of 0.4.x in some cases, then this mod is expected to fix it (not guaranteed).
+- ...other mods that work with Sodium 0.5